 Diminished Value – Your Insurance Company’s Best Kept Secret

-Diminished Value is the best-kept secret that your auto insurance company hopes you never learn.
+Diminished Value or car value after accident is the best-kept secret that your auto insurance company hopes you never learn.
 While the term, diminished value, may be a relatively new one to consumers, insurers are well aware of its existence, having paid claims to both insureds and claimants for more than eighty years.

 If the damage was determined to be a total loss, what your car was really worth before the accident.

 Diminished Value is the amount you're not going to get when you sell you car because it's been in an accident.
 If your vehicle suffered significant damage in an accident that was not your fault, you are entitled to file a claim for the Diminished Value.

 - A reasonable buyer will not pay the same price for a vehicle with an accident history.

 - By law you are required to disclose the accident history of a car when you sell it.